suyog-pipliwaal/suyog-pipliwaal/README.md

 - 🔭 I'm currently working on  to explore novel ideas and push the boundaries of MultiModel learning algorithms
 - 👯 I'm passionate about sharing knowledge and supporting the community.
 I actively participate in machine learning Machine learning hackathons.

-When I'm not immersed in research and coding, you can find me playing DOTA2 or letting weights in gym.
+When I'm not immersed in research and coding, you can find me playing DOTA2 or lifting weights.
 I find that these activities not only provide balance but also fuel my creativity and problem-solving abilities in my work.

 ## Projects